VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/openinula.md

 ## Theme Styles

 If you want to use custom themes in VChart, there are two ways to achieve this: defining themes in the spec and registering themes through `ThemeManager`.
-Since you don't need to import the VChart npm package in React-VChart, the VChart base class is exposed as `VChartCore` in React-VChart, making it convenient for developers to register custom themes using static methods on the VChart base class.
+Since you don't need to import the VChart npm package in Openinula-VChart, the VChart base class is exposed as `VChartCore` in Openinula-VChart, making it convenient for developers to register custom themes using static methods on the VChart base class.

 Please refer to [VChart Theme](https://visactor.io/vchart/guide/tutorial_docs/Theme/Theme) for VChart theme configuration.